fhiso/legacy-format/serialisation.md

 ## Octet string                                                {#octet-string}

-### Parsing
+### Parsing                                                     {#parsing-enc}

-In order to parse an ELF document, an application must determine the *character encoding* to use to map the raw stream of octets read from the network or disk into *characters*.
+In order to parse an ELF document, an application *shall* first convert the *octet stream* into a sequence of *lines*.
+The way in which *octets* are mapped to *characters* is called the **character encoding** of the document.
+ELF supports several different *character encodings*.
-Determining it is a two-stage process, with the first stage is to determine the **detected character encoding** of the document per {§chardetect}.
+Determining which is used is a two-stage process, with the first stage being to determine the **detected character encoding** of the *octet stream* per {§detected-enc}.

-{.note}  The *detected character encoding* might not be the actual *character encoding* used in the document, but if the document is *conformant*, it will be similar enough to allow a limited degree of parsing as basic ASCII *characters* will be correctly identified.
+{.note}  The purpose of this step is twofold: first, it allows non-ASCII-compatible *character encodings* like UTF-16 to be supported;
+and secondly, it removes any byte-order mark that might be present in the *octet stream*.

+Frequently there will be no *detected character encoding*.
+In this case, the *character encoding* is initially assumed to be compatible with ASCII.

+{.note}  This standard does not define exactly what it means for a *character encoding* to be compatible with ASCII.
+The only 7 or 8-bit *character encodings* defined in this standard are ASCII, ANSEL and UTF-8 which encode ASCII *characters* identically to ASCII.
+These are all therefore compatible with ASCII.
+However an application *may* support *character encodings* that have small differences from ASCII, such as the Japanese Shift-JIS *character encoding* which uses the *octets* 5C and 7E to encode the yen currency sign and overbar where ASCII has a backslash and tilde.
+Such *character encodings* can be sufficiently compatible with ASCII for the present purpose.

+Next, the initial portion of the *octet stream* is converted to *characters* using the *detected character encoding*, failing which, an unspecified ASCII-compatible encoding.
+It is then scanned for a `CHAR` *line* whose *payload* identifies the **specified character encoding**.
+This process is described in {§specified-enc}.

-#### Detected character encoding                                 {#chardetect}
+#### Detecting a character encoding                            {#detected-enc}

+{.note} For applications that choose not to support the *optional* UTF-16 *character encoding*, the process described in this section can be as simple as skipping over a UTF-8 byte-order mark, and determining the *detected character encoding* to be UTF-8 if a byte-order mark was present.

-If a character encoding is specified via any supported external means, such as an HTTP `Content-Type` header, this *should* be the *detected character encoding*.
+If a *character encoding* is specified via any supported external means, such as an HTTP `Content-Type` header, this *should* be taken as to be the *detected character encoding*.

 {.example ...}  Suppose the ELF file was download using HTTP and the response included this header: